elementbound/pygrunt/proposed.md

 ### Cython ###

-> This feature is planned for v0.5
+> This feature was added in v0.5

 Since one of my projects is using Cython right now, why the hell not write some Cython-handy features.